arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/tutorials/getting-started-mblock/getting-started-mblock.md

 If you're using a **Chromebook** ([read the full guide here](https://support.makeblock.com/hc/en-us/articles/19412317319191-Device-Connection-Guide-for-Chromebook-Latest-Version)) or a **Linux** machine, the installation process is different because there is no installable version of the software available.
 Instead, you'll use the online version of mBlock, which requires a special driver to connect to the robot.

-1. Scroll down to find the "mLink - mBlock web version driver" and download the appropriate file for your operating system.
+To find the "mLink - mBlock web version driver" and download the appropriate file for your operating system.

 ![download mlink](assets/mlink.png)

-2. Go to your Downloads folder and install the driver.
-The installation steps may vary depending on your operating system.

 ## Update Firmware